Valuation is the lynchpin of corporate finance. It drives investment decisions, restructuring, M&A, value-based

-Led by Ian Cooper, Professor of Finance, the Valuation programme equips you with the modern valuation tools required to correctly appraise financial decisions and evaluate companies.
+Led by Christopher Hennessy, Professor of Finance, the Valuation programme equips you with the modern valuation tools required to correctly appraise financial decisions and evaluate companies.

 Gain an understanding of the concepts of value, return and profitability under conditions of risk and uncertainty.